4 Best Ways to Find the Registered Owner of a Vehicle

 Approved NMVTIS Data Provider

-According to the Driver’s Privacy Protection Act1, the state DMV (Department of Motor Vehicles) is prohibited from disclosing essential personal information except for legitimate and permissible purposes.
-That said, you cannot track a vehicle owner by VIN/license plate simply out of curiosity or due to personal reasons.
+According to the Driver’s Privacy Protection Act3, the state DMV (Department of Motor Vehicles) is restricted from disclosing crucial personal information unless for legitimate and permissible purposes.
+That includes legitimate business, insurance underwriting, civil or criminal processing, etc.

-If you have a valid reason to find the registered owner of a vehicle, such as legitimate business, insurance underwriting, civil or criminal processing, etc, you can visit the website of your state DMV or a field office to request relevant vehicle records.
+If the aforementioned reasons apply to your situation, you can visit the website of your state DMV or a field office to request relevant vehicle records.
 You may need to submit paperwork (like the INF 70 in California) and pay a fee for the search.

 Option 1 – BeenVerified